siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Two Observers One Transport.md

 transport.** This is a theorem.
 It follows from the existence of the bound and the requirement that a change-of-description preserve it.

+We now derive the unique linear re-description that does preserve that same transport law.

 ## The wave operator forces the unique re-description